radumg/AEC-hackathon-Dynamo-Workshop/README.md

 ```
 #### Outputs

-Returning multiple values is a little bit more tricky, first add the `using Autodesk.DesignScript.Runtime;` directive.
+Returning multiple values is a little bit more tricky, first you need the `using Autodesk.DesignScript.Runtime;` directive.
 Then we need to add a `MultiReturn` attribute to the function and create a dictionary to store our outputs:

 ```c#
 [MultiReturn(new[] { "evens", "odds" })]